Red ATB: ATB and Televisa (1992–1995)

 ATB becomes the Televisa channel in the country.

-In 1993, with an alliance of third parties from Toei Company (Japan), series from the aforementioned company were broadcast, both animes that at the time were also considered animated series and series of the tokusatsu genre.
+In 1993, with an alliance of third parties from Toei Company (Japan), series from the aforementioned company were broadcast, both anime that at the time were also considered animated series and series of the tokusatsu genre.

 In 1994, ATB Red Nacional and CDT broadcast the USA 94 World Cup together with Televisión Boliviana.
 The match between the Bolivian team and Germany is the match with the highest audience in the history of Bolivian TV.

 In 1995 the partnership between the Monasterio Group and Illimani de Comunicaciones ended and ATB was left off the air in Santa Cruz de la Sierra, due to the fact that the Monasterio Family, with its own alliances, started the national television network project Unitel.
 Together with Ernesto Asbún, ex-owner of the Taquiña brewery, they buy the ABC network from Banco Mercantil and in this way ATB can broadcast again in Santa Cruz.

 That same year ATB exclusively broadcast the Copa América Uruguay 95.